gadfly361/re-surface/README.md

 isn't until I am asked to add a sidebar or to make a sticky header that I even give my CSS a real thought.
-However, by that time, I have already been using some haphazard convention, and, well ...  since there is already a lot of moment, I just hack together something that works.
-Something that will specifically add that sidebar or that sticky header, but not something I am are proud of.
+However, by that time, I have already been using some haphazard convention, and, well ...  since there is already a lot of momentum, I just hack together something that works.
+Something that will specifically add that sidebar or that sticky header, but not something that I am are proud of.
 You know, when you add a lot of control flow logic or disaggregated state or when you just close your eyes and add new classes to the bottom of an ever-growing stylesheet and hope that no one judges you.

 # Re-surface's solution